RAttab/reflect/README.md

 Yet another reflection system for C++.

-## Build ##

-Reflect is entirely build on top of C++11 and should therefor run anywhere where C++11 is supported.
-Here's a rundown of known compilers that can compile reflect.

-* gcc v4.7+
-* clang v??
-* mvcc v??

-The only external dependency at the moment is boost-test which is used for all the reflect tests.

 ## Why? ##

 I can hear your cries of anguish: Why another relfection system?
 Doesn't the